Last update: December 17, 2024

 Why are micrograms used on supplement labels?

-Micrograms are used on supplement labels to represent very small amounts of vitamins and minerals that our bodies need.
-They make sure we get just the right dose— not too much, not too little.
-It's a balance that keeps us healthy, preventing problems that come from having too much or too little of certain nutrients.
+Micrograms are used on supplement labels to represent very small amounts of vitamins and minerals that your body needs.
+They make sure you get just the right dose— not too much, not too little.
+It's a balance that keeps you healthy, preventing problems that come from having too much or too little of certain nutrients.

-For nutrients like vitamin B12 (explore the ultimate guide on vitamin B12 here), you're likely to see mcg used:
+For nutrients like vitamin B12, you're likely to see mcg used:

 - Vitamin B12: Commonly listed in micrograms